ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

     `Get-InformationBarrierPoliciesApplicationStatus -All`

-3. To verify status for a specific user, run the `Get-InformationBarrierRecipientStatus -user1 username` cmdlet, where *username* refers to the user account in Office 365.
-(For example, Megan Bowen at Contoso has a user account *meganb*.)
+3. To verify status for a specific user, run the `Get-InformationBarrierRecipientStatus -user1 username -user2 username` cmdlet, where each *username* refers to a user account in Office 365.
+(For example, Megan Bowen at Contoso has a user account *meganb*, and Alex Williams has a user account *alexw*.)

 ## Edit or remove an information barrier policy